siddharthi865/reactjs-interview-questions-and-answers/set-6/README.md

 ## Question 1.
 What are the differences between React and Angular?

+## Question 2.
+What are the differences between React and Vue.js?

+## Question 3.
+How does React handle DOM updates?

+## Question 4.
+What is the purpose of React.createElement?

+## Question 5.
+Explain the difference between functional and class components in terms of lifecycle methods

+## Question 6.
+How do you pass multiple props to a child component?

+## Question 7.
+Can you use props to modify parent state?
+Why or why not?

+## Question 8.
+How do you render a component conditionally without using if statements?

+## Question 9.
+What are fragments used for in React?

+## Question 10.
+How do you prevent default form submission in React?

 ## Question 11.
 How do you bind this in class components?

 ## Question 12.
 What is the difference between state updates in class vs functional components?